-Notice of Intent The Notice of Intent (NOI) must be submitted no later than the second Tuesday in January, on the form provided, to both the Public Education Commission and the local district where the proposed charter school intends to be located.
-Form and Point of Contact All submissions should be prepared utilizing the current year's New Charter School Application Kit.
-The Executive Summary, the Application, and all appendices must be complete when submitted.
-Questions regarding the Application and review process must be directed to charter.schools@state.nm.us .
-Notice Be sure that the CSD has the most current email address and phone number for applicants at all times.
-Due to the limited number of CSD staff and heavy workload, the CSD will NOT send any notices or other information by hard copy unless required to do so by law.
-Technical Assistance Workshops At least five New Application Training Workshops will be provided by the CSD between January and May.
+1 Notice of Intent The Notice of Intent (NOI) must be submitted no later than the second Tuesday in January, on the form provided, to both the Public Education Commission and the local district where the proposed charter school intends to be located.
+Technical Assistance Workshops New Application Training Workshops will be provided by the CSD between January and May.
 Applicant teams that submit a timely NOI will be notified of the details, dates, times, and locations for all trainings via email.
 The CSD website for information regarding the Technical Assistance Workshops is: https://webnew.ped.state.nm.us/bureaus/options-parents-families/charter-schools/trainings-offered/).
-To RSVP, send participant's name, school affiliation, position, and email address to charter.schools@state.nm.us .
-Deadline: Charter Application Charter Applications may be submitted between May 1 and June 1.
-The deadline for submission of all materials to the PED's CSD is June 1 by 5:00 PM Mountain Time).
-Deadline: Public School Facilities Authority (PSFA) Master Facilities Plan Charter applications must include evidence that the founders have completed and submitted a Facilities Master Plan/Educational Specifications Checklist (found on the PSFA website).
-The completed form must be submitted to the PSFA in April.
-The exact date will be provided in the training sessions.
-Please contact the PSFA for more information.
-Manner of Submission of the Charter Application Only electronic copies will be accepted.
-Submission accounts will be created and training will be provided during the new application training.
-CSD will confirm receipt of the application.
-For questions about submission, contact charter.schools@state.nm.us.
-Applications Provided to the PEC All received applications will be transmitted to the PEC on or before June 8.
-Substantive Review Period An external peer review team of New Mexico charter school experts will read and analyze the applications in June.
+To RSVP, send participant's name, school affiliation, position, and email address to charter.schools@ped.nm.gov .
+PSFA Facilities Master Plan Applications must include evidence that the Public School Facilities Authority (PSFA) Master Plan has been completed.
+Form available on PSFA website, submitted to PSFA in April.
+Deadline: Charter Application Applications must be submitted by email to charter.schools@ped.nm.gov by Monday , June 3 by 5:00 PM Mountain Time.
+Applications Provided to the PEC All received applications will be transmitted to the PEC by June 5 after CSD checks for completeness Substantive Review Period An external peer review team of New Mexico charter school experts will read and analyze the applications in June.
 Each team is overseen by CSD staff.
+Capacity Interviews This interview, designed to demonstrate the applicant team's capacity to implement the school as described in the application, will take place the week of June 17.
+Preliminary Analysis The review team's preliminary analysis of the application and capacity interview is provided to the applicant team and the PEC by June 28.
+Community Input Hearings The PEC will hold hearings July 8-10 to allow the local community, including the local school district, the opportunity to provide comments on the application.
+The PEC will also use this opportunity to obtain information from the applicants that may inform the commissioners.

-Written Application Preliminary Analysis The peer review team's preliminary analysis of the written application is provided to the applicant and the PEC no fewer than four days prior to the applicant team's scheduled Capacity Interview date.
-Capacity Interviews The Capacity Interview is a critical component of the review process, and the applicant teams' key spokesperson must be available.
-In addition, if a particular person drafted a section in its entirety, that person should also be available to answer questions.
-This interview will be designed to demonstrate the applicant team's capacity to implement the school as planned in the Application.
-Capacity Interview Preliminary Analysis The review team's preliminary analysis of the capacity interview is provided to the applicant team and the PEC no fewer than seven days prior to the applicant team's scheduled Community Input Hearing date.
-Community Input Hearings The PEC will hold Community Input Hearings in July to allow the local community, including the local school district, the opportunity to provide comments on the application.
-The PEC will also use this opportunity to obtain information from the applicants that may inform the commissioners, prior to taking an actual vote.
-CSD Analysis The CSD will send its analysis by email to the PEC and to the applicant no later than two weeks prior to the PEC meeting.
-PEC Decision- Making Meeting The PEC will hold a public decision-making meeting no later than September 1 to: a) approve, b) approve with conditions, or c) deny the Application.
+Public Written Comments Community input may include written or oral comments in favor of or in opposition to the application by members of the community and other interested individuals.
+Community input shall be provided between July 11, 12, and 15.
+CSD Analysis and Recommendation The CSD will send its analysis by email to the PEC and to the applicant by July 19.
+PEC Letter to Applicants The PEC will inform applicants of their concerns by July 29.
+PEC Decision- Making Meeting The PEC will hold a public decision-making meeting on August 16 to: a) approve, b) approve with conditions, or c) deny the Application.
 At this meeting, the applicants will have an additional opportunity, prior to the decision, to address the PEC and to answer questions from the PEC members.